peb7268/LMFM/docs/SystemArchitecture.md

 	- css preprocessors
 	- css paths
 	- password protected advanced options ( changing the package.json / bower.json files via the UI)

 - Overrideable by packages
 - Each package configs are viewable and configurable via a UI.
+- LMFM CLI to create new packages, add users, ect..